TheGreenOfficial/baremetal/README.md

-sry i can't explan anything.. barely managed myself..
+did out of curiosity with no knowledge.. sry i can't explan anything.. barely managed myself..